The impact from the sheer level of food waste in China is felt economically, environmentally, and politically:

 Food Waste is inefficient, risky, wasteful, and expensive

 Increasing amounts of food waste together with growing population place tremendous pressure on the government to continue feeding a growing population.
-China accommodates 20% of world’s population but only 7% of its arable land (Larson 2013), and as a by product of this inefficient system, farmers often adopt highly intensive cultivation and pesticide practices that continuously affect the fertility of available land, which in turn, reduces agricultural productivity.
+China accommodates 20% of world’s population but only 7% of its arable land, and as a by-product of this inefficient system, farmers often adopt highly intensive cultivation and pesticide practices that continuously affect the fertility of the available land, which in turn, reduces agricultural productivity.

 There are a number of ways in which poor downstream management of food waste can lead to externalities that are both environmentally damaging and pose health risks.
-The overflowing of landfills is an issue, with 73% of the Chinese food waste ending up in them (Dou 2015).
+The overflowing of landfills is an issue, with 73% of the Chinese food waste ending up in them.
 In the anoxic condition within landfills methanogens can respire to produce methane, this is a highly toxic and flammable substance.
-It is also a highly potent GHG and as a result food wastage produces significant volumes of GHG emissions – approximately 3.2 Gtonnes globally – more than twice the amount of total emissions of CO2 equivalent of all USA road transportation (UNFCCC 2013).
+It is also a highly potent GHG and as a result food wastage produces significant volumes of GHG emissions – approximately 3.2 Gtonnes globally – more than twice the amount of total emissions of the CO2 equivalent of all USA road transportation.

-The externality of food waste does not just come in the loss of food itself but the full lifecycle of the produce requires a great deal of resources.
+The externality of food waste does not just come in the loss of food itself but the full lifecycle of the produces requires a lot of resources.
 If water is taken as a guide, much of irrigated land requires water drawn from non-localized sources, this means that water is drawn away from its “natural” path to irrigate and produce crops.
-For every unit of waste loss this water and subsequent energy and other resources are lost.
+For every unit of waste loss, this water and subsequent energy and other resources are lost.
 Greater efficiency will allow for better utilization of all resource required for food production.

-Waste on all sides of the supply chain increases operating cost and as a result prices for the end product increases with consumers shouldering the cost.
-Better management in these areas will mean that more produce will be realized at the end of the supply chain and a result the unit price of goods will reduce.
+Waste on all sides of the supply chain increases operating cost and as a result, prices for the end product increases with consumers shouldering the cost.
+Better management in these areas will mean that more produces will be realized at the end of the supply chain and a result the unit price of goods will reduce.

 Drivers of waste